snoyberg/magical-guide-haskell/programs.md

 interacting with a program, which is translating what you're saying to the computer.
 But let's go ahead and do some of this now.

-__NOTE__ These instructions are intended for Linux and Mac users, it probably won't work on Windows.
+__NOTE__ These instructions are intended for Linux and Mac users.
+They probably won't work on Windows.

 Your computer has a program called a _terminal_, which will provide a